Construction of Maximal Hypersurfaces with Boundary Conditions: Gradient estimates

 and so using Young's inequality and $|A|^2\geq\frac{1}{n}H^2$ then

 and so integrating,

 Iterating this estimate, we see that for $p$ as described in the statement of the Lemma

-which completes the proof in light of Lemma \ref{L2Hest} \end{proof} We will consider $f_k=(H^2-k)_+$, the cutoffs of the function $f=H^2$.
+which completes the proof in light of equation (\ref{L2Hest}) \end{proof} As is standard for such arguments (see, for example \cite{Huiskengraph}), we will consider the cut-offs of the function $f=H^2$ which we will write as \mbox{$f_k=(H^2-k)_+$}.
 We define the time dependent set $A(k)=\{x\in M_t: f_k>0\}$, and look to estimate a measure of this set,